Bruce Gordon (musician)

-Bruce Gordon (born 1968 in London, England) is an English-born Canadian rock musician, best known as the bassist for I Mother Earth.
+Bruce Gordon (born 1968 in London, England) is an English-born Canadian rock musician, best known as the former bassist for I Mother Earth.

 He was born to parents of Scottish and German heritage.
 He immigrated to Canada with his family at the age of six.
 They first moved to Edmonton, Alberta but after only a year relocated to Oakville, Ontario, a suburb of Toronto.

 His exposure to bands such as the Dead Kennedys, Black Flag and Bad Brains inspired him to pick up the bass guitar at the age of fifteen.
 He quickly took to the instrument and within a few months had joined a Toronto punk band called Intensive Chaos.
 Primarily self-taught, Gordon continued to play in a string of basement bands and soon graduated to the independent scene where he started playing local gigs with Jonathan Cummins (Bionic, Doughboys), and Cam and Brad Maclean in Circus Lupus.

 After finishing high school, Gordon enrolled in the jazz program at Humber College to further his musical knowledge.
 Around the same time the demise of Circus Lupus led him to join the newly formed Rocktopus.
 Rocktopus released several independent cassettes and an EP on Lone Wolf Records.
 The band toured regularly across Ontario and Quebec and successfully completed two cross Canada and one North American tour before finally calling it quits.